The Last Temptation of Christ (film): Critical response

 A review associated with Catholic News Service asserts that The Last Temptation of Christ "fails because of artistic inadequacy rather than anti-religious bias."
 Halliwell's Film Guide awarded it one star from a possible four, describing it as "beautifully shot and strikingly acted, but wordy and too long".
 Alan Jones awarded it four stars out of five for Radio Times, calling it "a challenging essay on the life of Jesus" and "neither blasphemous nor offensive", though he felt it was "slightly too long, and Scorsese does pull some punches in deference to the subject matter", but described these as "minor criticisms" and concluded that it was a "sincere work".

+Scorsese was attached to direct a film adaption of Schindler's Ark and worked with Steven Zaillian on the script, but withdrew from the project due to the reception of The Last Temptation of Christ.
+He also felt that it was inappropriate for a non-Jewish person to direct it.

 Controversy

 Terrorist attack

 On October 22, 1988, an Integralist Catholic group set fire to the Saint Michel cinema in Paris while it was showing the film.
 Shortly after midnight, an incendiary device ignited under a seat in the less supervised underground room, where a different film was being shown.
 The incendiary device consisted of a charge of potassium chlorate, triggered by a vial containing sulphuric acid.
 The attack injured thirteen people, four of whom were severely burned, and severely damaged the cinema.